Know-How Notes: Punch & Chisel Guide

 Hole – If you need to make a gasket or template and need a clean hole, the hole punch is what you want.
 These are typically sold in small packs that include all the common sizes used for DIY projects.
 Basically you get a punch with a hole in the center and a sharp edge.
 This allows you to strike holes in gaskets, cardboard, and even thin (very thin) sheet metal without drilling, which usually doesn’t work out to well in thin materials.

 Letter – While technically a punch, the letter punch is more commonly referred to as a stamp.
 When disassembling parts (like and engine) or when marking your tools or equipment, a letter and number stamp set is used.
 Hold the punch, strike with a hammer and boom, you have a letter or number imprinted on the part.

 Chisels are more commonly thought of a woodworking tools, but there are certainly plenty uses for chisels in the automotive world.
 Woodworking chisels are decidedly different from metalworking chisels.
-The most common chisels for automotive use are as follows:
+For our chisel guide we picked the most common chisels for automotive use as follows: